 - Any differences between physical inspection and accounting records will be pursued to determine the cause of the difference

-- UM Inventory Services will verify the existence and current utilization of the capital equipment asset.
+- Accounting Services will verify the existence and current utilization of the capital equipment asset.

 Federal Reporting Procedures for Capital Equipment Assets

 Annually, Accounting Services will prepare and submit Annual Inventory reports, as required, for contracts, grants, and cooperative agreements.
 These reports will be submitted after September 30 and before October 31, to report federal property acquisitions to the various agencies that provide University researchers with funding.